Mornington Fishermans Jetty Rebuild Project

 Designs for the new pier have been developed to:

-• Provide better access for people of all abilities and diverse needs meeting the Disability Discrimination Act – ensuring that the pier adheres to universal principals of access
+- Provide better access for people of all abilities and diverse needs, meeting the Disability Discrimination Act – ensuring that the pier adheres to universal principles of access

-The new jetty will feature timber decking, ladder for safe water access and vessel berthing spaces.
+The new jetty will feature timber decking, safety ladders for existing the water, and vessel access ladders.

 Pictured above: Artist impression of the new Mornington Fishermans Jetty.